eliasjrivera/Third-Party-APIs-Work-Day-Scheduler/README.md

 eliasjohnrivera@gmail.com

 ## Contributing
-Contributors should read the installation section.
+Contributors should read the installation section

 ## Authors and Acknowledgement
 Elias Rivera
-## License

 ## Project Status
-Project is finished.
+Project is finished